larilofman/react-rpg/README.md

 * Game reducer keeps track of general game wide information such as player, zones that have been visited and saving and loading zones.
 * Zone reducer manages the currently active zone.
 Its tiles, objects and creatures and any changes to them such as movement or damage.
 * Turn reducer manages the turn system of currently active zone.
 Once player(and possibly followers if/when they are added) has acted, turn is passed to the next       faction and its creatures take their turn one by one.
-* Combat log reducer stores all relevant information about combat and such.
+* Messages reducer stores combat log and info box message.
 * Camera position reducer is responsible for... the position of camera!

 ### Game Manager